The Bilingual Advantage: Why Multilingual Families Give Kids a Financial Confidence Boost

 - Switch between tasks (balance spending and saving appropriately)

 Bilingual children consistently outperform monolingual peers in executive function tasks.
 A landmark study by Bialystok et al. (2012) demonstrated that bilingual children show enhanced abilities in selective attention and task switching—precisely the skills needed for responsible money management.
+This foundational research has been expanded upon by more recent studies confirming that executive function skills (working memory, cognitive flexibility, inhibitory control) are foundational to financial capability, with money habits formed by age 7 being particularly influential for later financial outcomes.
+For more on this framework, see CFPB Building Blocks for Family Financial Education.

 What CFPB Research Reveals